psila-ai/khonsu/memory-bank/systemPatterns.md

 - **Transaction Manager:** Orchestrates transactions, handles start, commit, and rollback requests.
 Interacts with the Transaction Buffer (TxnBuffer).
 - **Transaction Buffer (TxnBuffer):** The central in-memory repository for the data, implemented using a `HashMap` protected by `parking_lot::RwLock` for concurrent access and updates.
 Manages data versioning.
 - **Transaction:** Represents an ongoing unit of work.
 Holds the transaction's read set, write set (staged changes), and configuration (isolation level, resolution strategy).
+Interacts with the `DistributedCommitManager` for distributed commits.
 - **Storage Trait:** An external trait that the STM system will interact with to **persist** committed data to durable storage.
 This trait needs to support atomic writes of RecordBatches and will not contain any transaction-specific logic.
-- **TwoPhaseCommitParticipant Trait:** An external trait implemented by the `Khonsu` instance to participate in distributed commit protocols, inspired by `omnipaxos`.
-- **TwoPhaseCommitCoordinator:** A new component responsible for orchestrating the distributed 2PC protocol across multiple participants.
+- **DistributedCommitManager:** A new component within the `src/distributed` module that encapsulates the OmniPaxos instance, its configuration, network communication, and event loop.
+It receives commit proposals from local transactions, proposes them to OmniPaxos, processes decided entries, and applies changes to the local Khonsu instance and WAL.
+- **Local Khonsu Instance:** Each node will have a local Khonsu instance managing its portion of the data and interacting with its local WAL.
+It holds an instance of the `DistributedCommitManager` when the `distributed` feature is enabled.

 ## Critical Implementation Paths

 - **Transaction Start:** Creating a new transaction with its own view/copy of the relevant data based on the isolation level, referencing the Transaction Buffer (TxnBuffer).
 - **Data Access (Read/Write):** Efficiently reading data into the transaction's private space from the Transaction Buffer (TxnBuffer) and staging writes without affecting the buffer immediately.
+- **Commit Process (Distributed):** Local validation, sending the commit proposal to the `DistributedCommitManager`, waiting for the OmniPaxos decision, and returning the outcome.
-- **Commit Process:** The core logic involving validation against the Transaction Buffer (TxnBuffer), conflict detection, resolution, and atomically applying changes to the Transaction Buffer (TxnBuffer).
+- **Commit Process (Local - handled by DistributedCommitManager):** Receiving decided commit entries from OmniPaxos, applying the transaction changes to the Transaction Buffer (TxnBuffer), and persisting to the local WAL.
-- **Rollback Process:** Discarding staged changes and cleaning up transaction resources.
+- **Rollback Process:** Discarding staged changes and cleaning up transaction resources, including handling rollbacks for transactions not decided by `omnipaxos`.